-Note that [event-notifications] requires supporting multiple subscriptions over a single NETCONF session.
-In contrast, [RFC5277] mandated server to return an error when a create-subscription was sent while a subscription was active on that session.
+Note that [event-notifications] requires supporting multiple subscription establishments over a single NETCONF session.
+In contrast, [RFC5277] mandated servers to return an error when a create-subscription was sent while a subscription was active on that session.
+Note that servers are not required to support multiple create-subscription over a single session, but they MUST support multiple establish-subscription over one session.